Don’t Agree to Every Request

 Because you want to help, saying no feels difficult.
 Of course you agree to do things when asked.
 Later when you’re alone, you regret agreeing to the request.

 This is especially true with new clients.
 Someone wants to hire you to manage their finances.
-Their bookkeeping needs are not your favorite tasks.
+The bookkeeping needs for their industry are not your favorite tasks.
 But, you accept them as a new client anyway.

 You know they’re NOT going to be a great client.
 And once again, you totally ignore the soft whisper warning you not to accept them into your accounting practice.

 Instead you justify your decision.